Port Arthur native turns personal experience into all-inclusive health care clinic - Port Arthur News

 She worked at Gulf Coast Health Center and for a pediatrician while continuing school to obtain her master’s degree and certification as a nurse practitioner.

-But in Dec.
-2021, Wiltz opened the doors to Complete Health Care Clinic.
+But in December of 2021, Wiltz opened the doors to Complete Health Care Clinic.

 “I thought about what I wanted to do,” she said “As a health care professional, I’ve always loved the idea of working and helping people.
 As I advanced my education and worked for low-income clinics, I felt as if there was still more to be done.

-Now her focus is not only on healing; but helping the uninsured, confused, and overall community
+Now Wiltz’s focus is on healing AND helping the uninsured, confused and overall community

 “I’ve seen people have to decide, ‘how do I buy my medicine and eat?’” she said.
 “I’ve seen it.
 I’ve been a part of it.
 I’ve had it happen to me.
 So I know what it’s like.
 And there are some medicines that work that are inexpensive, and you can eat and get your medicine.”

-Complete Health Care serves as both a treatment center and a liaison for those needing a specialist.
+Complete Health Care serves as a treatment center and a liaison for those needing a specialist.

 “Complete Health Care Clinic is here for any individual that is concerned about any new ache or pain that’s just not going away, things that are undiagnosed, things that are diagnosed and helping them to use maintenance medication, and change lifestyles one lifestyle at a time,” Wiltz said.
 “I teach my patients that you can do anything in moderation.
 You tell me if this pill is making you feel funny.
 Don’t just stop taking it; talk to me about it.
 Let’s see if we can find a compromise or the right medication that’s going to help you stay alive, live longer and help the chronic condition that you may have.”

-The clinic offers a weight loss program, IV therapy, and work with specialists in cardiovascular, endocrinology, psychotherapy, and other specialties so that patients can find the help they need.
+The clinic offers a weight loss program, IV therapy and work with specialists in cardiovascular, endocrinology, psychotherapy and other specialties so patients can find the help they need.

-Wiltz has partnered with Judge Tom Gillam in helping with truancy among youth.
+Wiltz partnered with Judge Tom Gillam in helping with truancy among youth.

 “A lot of these kids are having behavioral issues based off of things that are based off of their control,” she said.
 “And as a community, we have to extend our hands to help them, figure out what that problem is and have a resolution for it.
 Otherwise these young people will get into more trouble.”